Joint economic and epidemiological modelling of alternative pandemic response strategies: Methods

 We present model results for a range of values of the basic reproduction number $R_0$ and the cost per infection $k$.
 We use fixed values for the control cost parameters $c_1$ and $c_2$ (see below).
 However, note that the optimisation problems representing the centralised and decentralised mitigation response depend only the ratios $c_1/k$ and $c_2/k$.
 Therefore, increasing $c_1$ and $c_2$ by a factor of $\phi$ is equivalent to reducing $k$ by a factor of $\phi$ and increasing the costs of all response types by a factor of $\phi$.

 Our results therefore encompass a wide variety of situations.
 However, to anchor the results in a real-world context, we use the Covid-19 pandemic in New Zealand as a case study for our model.
-New Zealand adopted an elimination strategy in response to Covid-19 in 2020-21, using strong border controls and relying on stringent public health and social measures (PHSMs) to eliminate the virus when border incursions occurred \cite{baker2023covid,mccaw2022role}.
-Using estimates of the costs and effectiveness of the different levels of PHSMs used in New Zealand \cite{TreasuryEconomicUpdateSept2020,hendy2021mathematical}, we estimated the contact reduction cost coefficients $c_1$ and $c_2$ to be \$46 per person per day and \$36 per person per day respectively, and the border closure cost to be \$33.8 million per day (all costs are in New Zealand dollars).
-Using two different methods, we estimated the average cost $k$ per SARS-CoV-2 infection to be between \$6500 and \$12000 (see Supplementary Material sec.
-3 for details).
+New Zealand adopted an elimination strategy in response to Covid-19 in 2020-21, using strong border controls and relying on stringent PHSMs to eliminate the virus when border incursions occurred \cite{baker2023covid,mccaw2022role}.
+Using estimates of the costs and effectiveness of the different levels of PHSMs used in New Zealand \cite{TreasuryEconomicUpdateSept2020,hendy2021mathematical,CBEHendy2025}, we estimated the contact reduction cost coefficients $c_1$ and $c_2$ to be \$46 per person per day and \$36 per person per day respectively, and the border closure cost to be \$33.8 million per day (all costs are in New Zealand dollars).
+Using two different methods, we estimated the average cost $k$ per infection with {\hl severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)} to be between \$6500 and \$12000 (see Supplementary Material sec.
+S3 for details).

 These values are not intended to be definitive or universally applicable to other jurisdictions or other pandemics.
 Instead, they serve as a guide to the approximate region of parameter space that was relevant for the Covid-19 pandemic, and to inform expectations in future pandemic events.
-Precise parameter values for a specific emerging infectious disease threat will depend on characteristics of the pathogen, population, and public health system.
+Precise parameter values for a specific emerging infectious disease threat will depend on characteristics of the pathogen, population, public health system, and local economy. {\hl In general, the parameter $k$ is likely to depend on both healthcare costs and morbidity and mortality costs, and is therefore not only a pathogen-specific parameter, but also captures a combination of pathogen and economic properties and will vary between countries.}

-We investigate model sensitivity to values for the frequency and size of border-related outbreaks ($r$ and $t_\mathrm{det}$) and the effectiveness of TTI measures $\alpha$.
+We investigate model sensitivity to values for the frequency and size of border-related outbreaks ($r$ and $t_\mathrm{det}$) and the TTI transmission multiplier $\alpha$.
 We run simulations for a population of size $N=5$ million, and a disease with an average infectious period of $1/\gamma=$ 5 days.
 All parameter values used in the simulations are shown in Table \ref{tab:params}.
-Code to reproduce the results in this article is available at \url{https://github.com/michaelplanknz/epi-econ-model}.
+Code to reproduce the results in this article is available at \cite{github-repo}.
 All computations were run in {\em Matlab R2022b}.